Brazil’s Minimum Mandatory Coverage List Expands in 2023

 Zanubrutinibe

-Used in the treatment of adult patients with mantle cell lymphoma (MCL) who have received at least one prior therapy.
+Used in treating adult patients with mantle cell lymphoma (MCL) who have received at least one prior therapy.

-The immunobiological medication Romosozumab, is indicated for the treatment of women with osteoporosis in the postmenopausal period, from the age of 70 onwards, and who have failed in the treatment with other medication.
+The immunobiological medication Romosozumab, treats women with osteoporosis in the postmenopausal period, from the age of 70 onwards, and who have failed in the treatment with other medication.

 Sciath, Asinta’s employee benefits Partner in Brazil, provided this information about Brazil’s minimum mandatory coverage list.